ivangfr/springboot-elk-prometheus-grafana/README.md

 - ### Build Docker image

-  - In a terminal, make sure you are inside `springboot-elk-prometheus-grafana` root folder
+  - In a terminal, make sure you are inside `springboot-elk-prometheus-grafana` root folder;
-  - Run the following script to build the image
+  - Run the following script to build the image:
     - JVM
       ```
       ./docker-build.sh